kyc013/Lab1/index.md

 ![스크린샷(124)-1](https://github.com/kyc013/cse15l-lab-reports/assets/147003854/c5856114-f8a5-4471-bf0e-09879ad91ec5)
 ```
 The current working directory is /home.
 When commanded without any arugements, the working directory would take you back to the home directory.
-For instance, if the working directory was /home/folder1, then it would change to /home.
 ```

+Here's a list of my bucket list.
-- [ ] Mercury
+- [ ] Skydiving
-- [x] Venus
-- [x] Earth (Orbit/Moon)
+- [x] Watching a black and white movie in a theater
-- [x] Mars
+- [x] Staying awake for more than 24 hours
-- [ ] Jupiter
-- [ ] Saturn
-- [ ] Uranus
-- [ ] Neptune
+- [ ] Staying a week in Paris
-- [ ] Comet Haley
+- [ ] seeing a meteor shower

  [jump to top page](# Lab 1)